 Generally, all of our employees (including those of our consolidated subsidiaries, other than those subsidiaries excluded from participation by our board of directors or compensation committee) who have been employed for at least 90 days are eligible to participate in the ESPP.
-The ESPP permits employees to purchase our common stock through payroll deductions during -month offering periods.
-Participants may authorize payroll deductions of a specific percentage of compensation of up to %, with such deductions being accumulated for -month purchase periods beginning on the first business day of each offering period and ending on the last business day of each offering period.
-Under the terms of the ESPP, the purchase price per share with respect to an offering period will equal the lesser of (1) 85% of the fair market value of a share of our common stock on the first business day of such offering period, although the compensation committee has discretion to change the purchase price with respect to future offering periods, subject to the terms of the ESPP.
+The ESPP permits employees to purchase our common stock through payroll deductions during six-month offering periods.
+Participants may authorize payroll deductions of a specific percentage of compensation of up to 15%, with such deductions being accumulated for six-month purchase periods beginning on the first business day of each offering period and ending on the last business day of each offering period.
+Under the terms of the ESPP, the purchase price per share with respect to an offering period will equal the lesser of (1) 85% of the fair market value of a share of our common stock on the first business day of such offering period and (2) 85% of the fair market value of a share of our common stock on the first business day of such offering period, although the compensation committee has discretion to change the purchase price with respect to future offering periods, subject to the terms of the ESPP.
 No employee may participate in an offering period if the employee owns 5% or more of the total combined voting power or value of our stock or the stock of any of our subsidiaries.
-No participant may purchase more than shares of our common stock during any offering period.
+No participant may purchase more than 5,000 shares of our common stock during any offering period.

-Subject to adjustment for stock splits, stock dividends or other changes in our capital stock, shares of our common stock have been reserved for issuance under the ESPP.
-Subject to the adjustment provisions contained in the ESPP, the maximum number of shares of our common stock available under the ESPP will automatically increase on the first trading day in January of each calendar year, commencing January 2020, by an amount equal to the lesser of % of the shares of our common stock issued and outstanding on December 31 of the immediately preceding calendar year, shares of our common stock or such lesser amount as is determined by our board of directors.
+Subject to adjustment for stock splits, stock dividends or other changes in our capital stock, 1,750,000 shares of our common stock have been reserved for issuance under the ESPP.
+Subject to the adjustment provisions contained in the ESPP, the maximum number of shares of our common stock available under the ESPP will automatically increase on the first trading day in January of each calendar year, commencing January 2020, by an amount equal to the lesser of 1% of the shares of our common stock issued and outstanding on December 31 of the immediately preceding calendar year, 1,750,000 shares of our common stock or such lesser amount as is determined by our board of directors.